- Skip Ahead to

-In a premium Organization, a private project will be created for the Administrator containing tasks previously assigned to the former employee.
+In a Premium Organization, a private project will be created for the Administrator containing both public and private tasks previously assigned to the former employee.

 In all cases, comments the former employee made on tasks will still be visible, but their profile photo will be gone and their name will not be clickable.